suslabs/nodejs-express-template/README.md

 Usage:
 - Make a duplicate of the file in the "routes/example.js.bkp" folder
 - Rename it in the style of *.js (example: mogus.js)
-- Modify it by your need
+- Modify the code how you need it to be
 - Run index.js (node index.js)

 # WARNING!
 The file name is the actual path.